PM seeks international scrutiny in Joyce Aviation dispute

-Prime Minister Sitiveni Rabuka says the key issue in the Joyce Aviation Group matter is the need for an independent review of aviation safety and oversight.
+Prime Minister Sitiveni Rabuka says the Joyce Aviation Group matter highlights the need for an independent review of aviation safety and oversight in Fiji.

-He says the issue involves many stakeholders, including operators, regulators and the government.
+Rabuka says the issue involves multiple stakeholders, including operators, regulators and the government, creating a potential conflict of interest if handled solely at the local level.

-Rabuka says this creates a risk of conflict of interest, which is why his advice is to take the process out of Fiji’s hands.
+He says this is why he has advised that the process be taken out of Fiji’s hands, with international oversight brought in.

 “I had asked that they solicit the support of the ICAO, International Civil Aviation Authority, to come in and audit our safety requirements, take it out of Fiji, and get somebody else to look in.”

-He says relying only on local checks could weaken public confidence, adding that independent scrutiny is necessary when safety and international compliance are at stake.
+Rabuka says he has called for support from the International Civil Aviation Organization to audit Fiji’s aviation safety requirements, stressing that independent scrutiny is critical when safety and international compliance are involved.

-Rabuka says involving an international body will also safeguard Fiji’s standing in global aviation and ensure decisions are made without bias.
+He adds that relying only on local checks could undermine public confidence, while international involvement would help protect Fiji’s reputation in global aviation and ensure decisions are made without bias.

-Following a comprehensive regulatory assessment, the Civil Aviation Authority of Fiji did not renew Sunflower Aviation’s Aircraft Maintenance Organisation Certificate last month.
+Last month, the Civil Aviation Authority of Fiji did not renew Sunflower Aviation’s Aircraft Maintenance Organisation Certificate following a comprehensive regulatory assessment.

-CAAF had stated that the decision was made as their assessment identified significant and recurring safety non-compliances by the Operator.
+CAAF said the decision was based on significant and recurring safety non-compliances identified during its assessment.

 Stream the best of Fiji on VITI+.
 Anytime.
 Anywhere.